This guide explains what is OSBoxes and how to download and deploy all popular Unix Linux Virtual machines from OSBoxes for free in Linux.

 I have been using Linux for the past five years.
 My first operating system was CentOS.
 Later, I moved to OpenSUSE, and tried many distros such as Debian, Fedora, finally now I am using Ubuntu as my primary operating system.
-In the past, I am not aware of Oracle VirtulaBox or VMWare.
+In the past, I was not aware of Oracle VirtualBox or KVM, Proxmox and other virtualization applications.
 So I formatted my Laptop and Desktop four to five times per month and played with different Linux operating systems.
-This is really time-consuming and I didn’t know how to test an operating system without formatting the Host OS.
+This was really time-consuming and I didn't know how to test an operating system without formatting the Host OS.

 One day, one of my colleague advised me to use any Virtualization tools such as VirtualBox and VMWare etc. He told me that these tools will help you to install and test most operating systems of your choice without formatting the Host OS.
 I felt happy and immediately installed VirtualBox on my Laptop and started to test various Linux distributions.
 Now, I installed Ubuntu 14.04 LTS as my Host OS and installed Oracle VirtualBox in it, so that I can install and play with any OS of my choice in my Laptop.
 These tools are really helpful if you wish to test different operating systems.